Area-53-Robotics/53D-High-Stakes-Notebook/entries/drivetrain-1/identify.typ

   [
     - To withstand and support the weight of other subsystems on the robot.
     - A speed faster than 333 RPM (56.723 in/sec)
-      - This game will likely require faster movement than Spin Up, so we want a drivetrain speed higher than last year.
+      - This game will likely require faster movement than Over Under, so we want a drivetrain speed higher than last year.
     - To be able to generate enough torque to push other robots
     - To fit under the goals for descoring
   ],